AtticusKuhn/parallel-algorithms/src/proof.lagda.md

-I think this file is only, ignore this.
+I think this file is old code, just ignore this.